diegomaureira/SAMWISE/README.md

 # SAMWISE: Infusing Wisdom in SAM2 for Text-Driven Video Segmentation [CVPR 2025]

-🎉 **CVPR 2025 Accepted Paper!** 🎉
+🎉 **CVPR 2025 Highlight** 🎉

 [Claudia Cuttano](), [Gabriele Trivigno](), [Gabriele Rosi](), [Carlo Masone](), [Giuseppe Averta]()

 </div>

-Welcome to the official repository for **SAMWISE**, our CVPR 2025 paper: *"SAMWISE: Infusing Wisdom in SAM2 for Text-Driven Video Segmentation"*.
+Welcome to the official repository for *"SAMWISE: Infusing Wisdom in SAM2 for Text-Driven Video Segmentation"*.

 In this work, we build upon **Segment Anything 2 (SAM2)** and make it **wiser** by infusing **natural language understanding** and **explicit temporal modeling**.
 🚀 **No fine-tuning of SAM2 weights.**